 Master Painters is over 100 years old.
 Members are qualified, professional and uphold a code of practice.
 They offer a 5-year guarantee on their work.

 Brick and Blocklayers Federation of NZ

 The BBFNZ is an industry based membership federation.
-They set standards for members to follow, promote training opportunities and work with the government when necessary to raise the profile of their industry.
+They set standards in workmanship and customer service for members to follow, and promote training opportunities.

 Tradies for every Job